-The written examinations will be completed on Scantron[®] forms and are of multiple choice, matching and true/false format.
-The midterm will consist of fifty to sixty (50 - 60) questions to be completed in fifty (50) minutes.
+The written examinations may, at the instructor's discretion, be composed of a combination of multiple choice, matching, true/false, fill-in-blank or short-answer questions.
+The midterm will consist of approximately 50 questions to be completed in 50 minutes.
 The final exam will consist of a maximum of one hundred (100) questions to be completed in ninety (90) minutes.